 - Don’t get too freaked out by the grilled meat.
 It starts out raw and ends up VERY WELL cooked.
 This will kill most germs that will give you a dodgy tummy.

 - As a general rule of thumb, we would say eat seafood by the sea, and regular food in the mountains.
-Seafood can give you the WORST tummy trouble (food poisoning can be dangerous) and the best way to combat this is to simply ensure it’s fresh.
-Which usually means, straight from the sea – maybe via a market – to your table.
+Seafood can give you the worst tummy trouble (food poisoning can be dangerous) and the best way to combat this is to simply ensure it’s fresh.

 - Make sure to WASH YOUR HANDS.
 Take hand sanitiser with you.
-These seem like no-brainers, but the towns and cities in Myanmar can be VERY dusty places.
+These seem like no-brainers.

 - Don’t be worried about sitting down at streetside stalls.
 These are on many corners or on the street and seem to be permanent fixtures.
 You can literally watch your food being cooked just a few feet away.